neelesh9924/CustomStackFramework/README.md

    stackFramework = new StackFramework(requireContext(), stackItemsList, this);
    ```
+   > First layout (main_layout) is the layout that you want to be visible when the step is expanded

+   > Second layout (pre_layout) is the layout that you want to be visible when the step is collapsed and user haven't reached that step

+   > Third layout (post_layout) is the layout that you want to be visible when the step is collapsed and user have completed that step

    In the above code, stackItemsList is an ArrayList of ***StackItem*** objects.
 Each StackItem represents a step in the stack and contains layout resources and colors associated with that step.

 2. Call the createAndAddViews() method when you want to create the views: